 Principal Consultant and Developer Jeff Norris has to balance his individual contributions with the overall productivity of the team when he’s Tech Lead.
 “It usually ends up being more important to focus on the team’s productivity,” Norris wrote.
 “It no longer matters whether I get any stories done or not; what matters is whether we as a team are successful.
 I might go through a week and not commit a line of code, because I am bouncing around removing roadblocks so that the team can be effective.”

 In the The Geek’s Guide to Leading Teams presentation, Engineering Management consultant Pat Kua wrote that Technical Leaders should spend about 30% of their time coding.

 The problem is that when you do sit down to code, you’ll get interrupted a lot more often.
 “It is very difficult to get into the groove of writing code if you’re interrupted every hour by a meeting,” Camille Fournier wrote in The Manager’s Path.

 Due to a phenomenon called “attention residue,” it takes around 20 minutes to get fully focused on the task at hand.
 Which means your productivity falls as your number of interruptions increases.
 So not only do you get less time to code, but you’ll get less code written in that time.

 Since code is easier to measure than your new responsibilities, it’s easy to get down on yourself about what feels like a decrease in productivity.

-Another hurdle is that now that you have more responsibility for the team’s code, you may be tempted to go in and fix errors yourself.
+Another hurdle is that now that you have more responsibility for the team’s code, including tech debt examples, you may be tempted to go in and fix errors yourself.
 This is a mistake, though.
 First, because it’s a sure path to overwork and burnout.
 Second, because it will disempower your teammates.
 And third, because it shortchanges them of the opportunity to learn and grow.
 And as a Tech Lead one of your goals is to help your team get better at their jobs, not do their jobs for them.

 How to prepare